The Grind: Fun with Matt Every, busted brackets, and Kate Upton's Bay Hill return

 Do you think Arnie, who shared the December cover of Golf Digest with Ms. Upton after meeting her at Bay Hill last year, was just a little disappointed when she returned with Detroit Tigers star Justin Verlander on her arm?
 Also, how random is the #MattEvery hashtag?

-PAULINA GRETZKY-DUSTIN JOHNSON JASON DUFNER-AMANDA DUFNER-LOUIE THE DOG PUBLIC DISPLAYS OF AFFECTION
+THIS WEEK IN PAULINA GRETZKY-DUSTIN JOHNSON JASON DUFNER-AMANDA DUFNER-LOUIE THE DOG PUBLIC DISPLAYS OF AFFECTION

 Jason Dufner celebrated his 37th birthday on Monday.
 Jason Dufner is the man.